 The standard route begins at Tony Grove trailhead.
 Hike the regular trail towards Naomi Peak until Mount Magog is directly north of you.
 On the south side of the mountain you'll have to do some off trail hiking and a little routefinding to find your way up through the trees and cliffbands.
 The summit is a large rectangular block with a steep drop down toward White Pine Lake.
 Gog Peak can be seen farther across the canyon divided by White Pine Basin.

 The mountain can also be climbed directly from White Pine Lake.
 This involves 3rd and 4th class scrambling.
 It is easier to climb up the ridge above the lake and then traverse between the two mountains.
 The ridge located between Gog and Magog has several cliffs that block the way.
 You will have to find a way around these obstacles.
 This route meets up with the south ridge below the summit.

 Mount Gog - (9,714 feet)

 Mount Gog is south of Doubletop and north of Mount Magog.
 It is seen by everyone that hikes to White Pine Lake.
 Despite its location, the mountain is not climbed much.
 Gog is a large broad mountain with a long ridgetop.
 The south side of the mountain is guarded by steep cliffbands.
-Gog is a biblical name.
+Like other peaks in the range, Gog is a biblical name.

 The regular route starts from Tony Grove trailhead.
 The approach is on a nice four mile hike to White Pine Lake.
 This trail goes over a ridge that is 400 feet high and then down to the lake.
 You must climb back up this on the return trip.
 The standard route goes around the north side of the lake and climbs up boulders and talus up the tree covered ridge on the southwest side of the mountain.
 The summit view includes the highest peaks in the range.